socool/docs-terraswap-io/content/docs/reference/token.md

 ### Burn from

-It burns token from token supply, whose owner is not same as the contract executor.
+Burns token from token supply, whose owner is not same as the contract executor.

 ```json
 {